GNU bug report logs -

 -- Leslie Lamport

-This bug report was last modified 4 years ago.
+This bug report was last modified 4 years and 18 days ago.

 Previous Next